F3real/F3real.github.io/content/implicit_dll_linking.md

    Creating library mylib2.lib and object mylib2.exp
 ~~~

 The ordinal represents the position of the function's address pointer in the DLL Export Address table.
-Ordinal values for Windows API functions don't have to be exactly same between different Windows versions so they are not most reliable way to import functions from dlls, but on upside this way of importing also provides slight performance increase.
+Ordinal values for Windows API functions don't have to be exactly the same between different Windows versions so they are not the most reliable way to import functions from dlls.
+But on the upside, this way of importing also provides a slight performance increase.